 Lithium batteries find application in many long-life, critical devices, such as artificial pacemakers and other implantable electronic medical devices.
 These devices use specialized lithium-iodide batteries designed to last 15 or more years.
 But for other, less critical applications such as in toys, the lithium battery may actually outlast the device.
 In such cases, an expensive lithium battery may not be cost-effective.

 Lithium batteries can be used in place of ordinary alkaline cells in many devices, such as clocks and cameras.
-Although they are more costly, lithium cells will provide much longer life, thereby minimizing battery replacement.
+Although they are more costly, lithium cells will provide a much longer life, thereby minimizing battery replacement.
 However, attention must be given to the higher voltage developed by the lithium cells before using them as a drop-in replacement in devices that normally use ordinary zinc cells.

-Compared to variety of previous battery compositions, Lithium is the way of the future – leading other elements in size to power density ratio.
+Compared to a variety of previous battery compositions, Lithium is the way of the future – leading other elements in size to power density ratio.